Jusuf Wanandi

-Jusuf Wanandi, a.k.a.
-Lim Bian Kie (林綿基 (Lîm Mî Ki)) is a Chinese-Indonesian politician and educator.
-Born in Sawahlunto, West Sumatra, on November 15, 1937, he is an older brother of tycoon Sofjan Wanandi.
+Jusuf Wanandi, born Lim Bian Kie (林綿基 (Lîm Mî Ki)) is a Chinese-Indonesian politician and educator.
+Born in Sawahlunto, West Sumatra, on 15 November 1937, he is an older brother of tycoon Sofjan Wanandi.

 Education

-After completing junior high school in Padang, Wanandi moved to Jakarta to enter the Jesuit Kanisius High School.
+After completing junior high school in Padang, Wanandi moved to Jakarta to enroll in the Jesuit Kanisius High School.
 He later entered the Faculty of Law of the University of Indonesia and graduated in 1960.
 Wanandi also took part in a Catholic leadership course taught by father Joop Beek.

 After finishing his high school studies, Wanandi taught at his own alma mater, Kanisius High School.
 He later became an assistant lecturer at the University of Indonesia, before becoming increasingly involved in politics in the 1960s.